Lifting (co)stratifications between tensor triangulated categories: Introduction

 However, there are some notable exceptions here: we show that the notions of proxy-smallness and virtual-smallness as defined by Dwyer-Greenlees-Iyengar~\cite{DGIduality, dwyer2004finiteness} cannot be determined by reduction to $\msf{D}(H^0A)$, see Theorem~\ref{thm:contradiction}.
 In light of recent work by Briggs-Iyengar-Letz-Pollitz~\cite{BILP} (building on work of Dwyer-Greenlees-Iyengar~\cite{dwyer2004finiteness}, Pollitz~\cite{pollitz2019derived} and Letz~\cite{Letz}) who provided a characterization of locally complete intersections in terms of proxy-smallness, this suggests that locally complete intersections between commutative DG-rings are significantly more complicated than locally complete intersections between ordinary rings.
 This can also already be seen through work of the first author~\cite{Shaulsmooth}, where the definition is unwieldy without a restriction to maps which are retracts of maps of flat dimension 0.

 We also apply our main result to connective ring spectra $R$, giving a necessary and sufficient condition for the homotopy category of $R$-modules to be stratified and costratified by $\pi_0R$.
 Given a connective ring spectrum $R$, we write $\msf{D}(R)$ for its homotopy category of modules.
 Applied in this setting, our main result yields the following. \begin{thm*} Let $R$ be a connective commutative ring spectrum with $\pi_0R$ noetherian.
-Then $\msf{D}(R)$ is stratified and costratified by $\pi_0R$ if and only if $\pi_0R$ builds $R$ in $\msf{D}(R)$. \end{thm*}
+Then $\msf{D}(R)$ is stratified and costratified by $\pi_0R$ if and only if $\pi_0R$ builds $R$ in $\msf{D}(R)$. \end{thm*} We remark that given a commutative ring spectrum $R$ with $\pi_*R$ noetherian, it is expected in general that $\msf{D}(R)$ will be stratified and costratified by $\pi_*R$ rather than $\pi_0R$.
+This highlights that our assumption that the same ring acts on both categories is quite restrictive in this setting.
+Nonetheless, the above application is still valuable since it gives a necessary and sufficient condition, and under certain nilpotency assumptions one may show that (co)stratification by $\pi_*R$ holds if and only if (co)stratification by $\pi_0R$ does, see Proposition~\ref{prop:strat-rzero} and Corollary~\ref{cor:nilpotent}.